 In sharp contrast to the national election results, Bay Area election results showed millions of voters marked their ballots “yes” for a more sustainable and inclusive future.

-Greenbelt Alliance led the charge to not only renew voter protections for Sonoma County’s community separators, but also triple the amount of land protected.
+Greenbelt Alliance led the charge to not only renew voter protections for Sonoma County’s community separators but also triple the amount of land protected.
+Watch the video.

 Yesterday at polling places throughout the region, Bay Area residents continued 2014’s trend of voting for open space conservation and smart growth.
 Greenbelt Alliance endorsed positions on several ballot measures, and we won on all of them!
 These essential measures will make the Bay Area a better place to live, so thank you to everyone who voted.